Samoylo57/talking-to-machines/README.md

 # Show all options
 $ talkingtomachines --help

-# Parse a prompt template containing the experimental setup
+# Provide the file path to the prompt template to parse the experimental setup
 $ talkingtomachines path/to/prompt/template.xlsx
 ```